wenlai-lavine/RMLNMT/README.md

 **Pipeline**

+<font color=red>To reproduce the results of our experiments, please clean your OPUS corpus first, especially de-duplicate the corpus (see more details in Appendix of the paper).</font>

 1. Train a domain classifier based on BERT/ CNN etc in ```domain_classification/Bert_classfier.py``` or ```domain_classification/main.py```

 2. Score the sentence to represent the domain similarity with general domains: